fraszczakszymon/phpGuard/README.md

 Legend:

-* __baseNamespace__ - Path where php files are stored, it should be defined to root of defined namespaces.
+* __baseNamespacePath__ - Path where php files are stored, it should be defined to root of defined namespaces.
 * __testTypes__ - Array with command that will be executed after running phpguard with --test (-t) flag, feel free to add your own commands (at the end of command are added paths to tests, that should be run).
 * __defaultType__ - Default test type, that should be executed, when you are running phpguard without --test (-t) flag.
 * __delayBetweenTests__ - Deley between running tests if files are changing frequently.
 It's bugfix for issue when you are working on remote server (sometimes files saves twice, etc.), feel free to set it to 0 value.